Kosaaaaa/Kosaaaaa/README.md

-# Hi there, I'm Oskar - Kosaaaaa 👋🤓
+# Hi there, I'm Oskar 👋🤓

 ### I'm Developer and Student at Technical High School